Informasjonsforvaltning/fdk/README.md

         ```
         ./install-dependencies-mac.sh
         ```
-3) Configure `.envrc` based on `.envrc.template`.
+1) Configure `.envrc` based on `.envrc.template`.
 Optionally install [direnv](https://direnv.net/docs/installation.md) to lock the variables to the main working directory

+1) OIDC with federated identity provider requires that the local identity provider calls the token endpoint of federated identity provider.
+At the same time, the user browser is redirected to the federeted identity provider as well.
+This means that the federated indentity provider host must be available both in the cluster network and in the developers host machine, using the same address.<br><br> One way how to do it, is to accept that from within the cluster network, the location of the federated identity provider is locally configured to IDPORTEN_OIDC_ROOT=http://sso:8084/auth/realms/idporten-mock (see .envrc.template).<br><br>
+To make the same address available also on the host machine, one has to:
+    * define "sso" in hosts file
+    * in docker compose and service, ensure port mapping is identical (8084 to 8084)

+    The simplest way to achieve this is to register the service names as hostnames also in the host machine hosts file: on mac: `/private/etc/hosts`, on windows `c:\Windows\System32\Drivers\etc\hosts`. <br><br>
+ Add one line:

+      ```
+      # 127.0.0.1       sso
+      ```

-4) Compile, create docker images and run the entire project:
+1) Compile, create docker images and run the entire project:

     If you are running windows, you also need to make sure you have installed node.js: https://nodejs.org/en/download/